Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

 ## New Goals
   - save multiple Login functionality to a branch, for further development
   - get something out that is bare bones, put OKIES login at the Top and takes you to payment
+    - fill out form to get to bear minimum
+    - notify user to click p to pay
+    - p command to pay (o)
+      - copy URL and go to: https://okies-test.occ.ok.gov/OnlineForm/ViewProfileRequest/Create?requestID=1197 then initiate payment by clicking on payment to left

-    - in order to do so, account for organizations
+    - in order to do so, account for organizations √
     - also make a note of allowing permissions in certain machines
     - and different NPM format
     - update documentation